 FDA has determined that special controls, in combination with the general controls, address these risks to health and provide reasonable assurance of safety and effectiveness.
-In order for a device to fall within this classification, and thus avoid automatic classification in class III, it would have to comply with the special controls named in this final order.
+For a device to fall within this classification, and thus avoid automatic classification in class III, it would have to comply with the special controls named in this final order.
 The necessary special controls appear in the regulation codified by this order.
-This device is subject to premarket notification requirements under section 510(k).
+This device is subject to premarket notification requirements under section 510(k) of the FD&C Act.

-At the time of classification, isocapnic ventilation devices are for prescription use only.
+At the time of classification, retrograde intubation devices are for prescription use only.
 Prescription devices are exempt from the requirement for adequate directions for use for the layperson under section 502(f)(1) of the FD&C Act (21 U.S.C.
-352(f)(1)) and 21 CFR 801.5, as long as the conditions of 21 CFR 801.109 are met.
+352(f)(1)) and 21 CFR 801.5, if the conditions of 21 CFR 801.109 are met.